SoftwareAG/adabas-go-api/README.md

 ## Adabas Go API example

-A quick example to read data from a database file 11 of Adabas database with database id 23 is like here
+A quick example to read data from a database file 11 of Adabas database with database id 23 is here

 ```go
 connection, err := NewConnection("acj;target=23")